Associate Professor Michele Peters

 Associate Professor

-- Health Services Research Unit
+- Applied Health Research Unit

 Before joining the University of Oxford, Michele worked as a Marie Curie Research Fellow in the Department of Medical Psychology, Erasmus Medical Centre, Rotterdam (Netherlands).